ParadiseTeamAF/MinecraftParadise/README.md

 ### Beta

-The Beta will be an open Beta for everyone on Twitch.
-Please note that there will be bugs.
+The Beta is now open for everyone
+* Note: For the best main menu dont forget to set the GUI Scale to large.

 ### Version

-The latest Version is (0.21) (0.33) 0.38 for the alpha users.
+The latest Version is now the 0.50 Beta on Twitch.

 ## Authors